urbanopt/geojson-modelica-translator/docs/developer_resources.rst

 Adding New Models
 =================

-To add a new model you have to do a few things
+To add a new model you have to do the following:

 1. Define the model's python class: First, create a new python file and class under its respective directory in model_connectors.
 Follow the patterns of existing classes.

-2. Create coupling files: For every model that it should be able to be linked to, create a <ModelA>_<ModelB> directory in the couplings directory.
+2. Create coupling files: For every model that can be linked to, create a <ModelA>_<ModelB> directory in the couplings directory.
 The two files ComponentDefinitions.mopt and ConnectStatements.mopt must exist in this directory.
+See more information on the content of the coupling files below in the *Couplings* sections.

 3. Create the instance file: In the templates directory, you must define <ModelName>_Instance.mopt which is the template that instantiates the system in the district model.